 Preoccupation with feelings of betrayal, abandonment, anxiety, and other divorce-related emotions can cause children to experience slower academic development.
 In addition to emotional factors, lifestyle changes, strained financial resources, and inconsistent routines can make it more challenging for kids from broken homes to keep up with their peers academically.
 This can cause children who are already struggling emotionally to feel bad about themselves as they fall behind in their studies.

 Thankfully, there are tools available to help children from broken families cope with the effects of divorce.
-A good child custody lawyer can help ensure that financial needs are adequately met by enforcing child support laws.
+Experienced divorce lawyers can help ensure that financial needs are adequately met by enforcing child support laws.
 Family conflict therapists offer counseling services to help children heal emotionally from the effects of divorce.
 There are even scholarship programs designed to help children of single parents get quality education.